GHRik/openCV-exercises/find-tag/README.md

 where "c" is "center"

 6. Insert a small point on the center image
-If we have a X and Y of center is easy to point a center on our image:
 ```python
 circle =  cv2.circle(frame.copy(), (cX, cY), 1, (255, 255, 255), 20)
 ```